Cleveland Clinic logo

 Function

 The renal sinus is part of your kidney anatomy.
-It acts as a compartment containing fat and other kidney parts.
-It’s the area where things go in and come out, with fat padding for protection.
+It acts as a compartment that contains fat and other parts of your kidney.
+This includes your kidneys’ vascular system (arteries, veins and the tiny capillaries that connect them) and nervous system.

 Anatomy

-Where is the renal sinus located?
+Where is the renal sinus located in the kidney?

 Conditions and Disorders